-Get involved, participate in a project: While some of our projects are implemented by conservation professionals in the field, others rely on engagement from individuals around the world.
-For example, if you are a fish-keeper you could participate in a coordinated ex situ breeding programme.
+Participate in a project: While some of our projects are implemented by conservation professionals in the field, others rely on engagement from individuals around the world.
+For example, if you are a fishkeeper you could participate in a coordinated ex situ breeding programme.
 Get in contact to find out more about these opportunities.

-Share a project on your social media or with your friends: You can share your stories with other members of the Shoal network by using #shoal on Facebook and Twitter.
-Shoal also wants to create a broader network, where can learn about other projects and share knowledge and ideas on ways to conserve fishes, raising awareness about their plight and encouraging others to get involved.
+Share a project on social media or with your friends: You can share your stories with other members of the Shoal network by using #Shoal on Facebook and Twitter.
+Shoal also wants to create a broader network, where people can learn about other projects and share knowledge and ideas.

 Join an association or expert network: Joining an aquarist or angling association can be a great way to get involved with other like-minded people and to coordinate efforts to safeguard freshwater species or habitats.
 There are also expert networks such as the IUCN Freshwater Fish Specialist Group where you can share your knowledge on a particular species and help contribute towards global tools which inform and support conservation worldwide, such as the IUCN Red List.